urbanware-org/snippets/julia/calcage/README.md

 Simple *Julia* method to to either calculate a person's age in years or year of birth.

+This module is also available for the *Python* programming language [here](https://github.com/urbanware-org/snippets/tree/master/python/calcage).

 ## Usage

 Notice that the following examples have been created on February 19<sup>th</sup>, 2018.